 - Add milk and butter to a medium pot over medium low heat.
 Once the butter has melted, allow the mixture to cool to room temperature.

 - While it cools, whisk together eggs, sugar, flour, vanilla and nutmeg in a medium sized bowl and set aside.
+Whisk in the milk/butter mixture until smooth.

 - Preheat the oven to 425 degrees.